 Settings at the project level are grouped under the Project scheme, which is predefined and is marked in bold font.
 The Project style scheme applies to the current project only.

+The default scheme cannot be changed!
+When any modifications are made, WebStorm automatically creates a copy of the default scheme.
 If you want to use a different project level scheme, choose the desired scheme and copy its settings to project.

 - Global level